aphpbonn/myRecognize/README.md

 # README #

 # myRecognize
 myRecognize is a RESTful API written in GO.
-The application accpects the input .mp3 file inside the folder myRecognize/input, convert it to .raw using SoX and then call Google STT API and response the output.
+The application accpects the input .mp3 file inside the folder myRecognize/input, converts it to .raw using SoX, then calls Google STT API and responses the output.

-# Set up
+# Set up (running on local)

 #### Dependencies
 * Install SoX - a cross-platform (Windows, Linux, MacOS X, etc.) command line utility that can convert various formats of computer audio files in to other formats.